NuGet/docs.microsoft.com-nuget/docs/Quickstart/Create-and-Publish-a-Package.md

 You're now ready to publish the package to nuget.org using the NuGet CLI.
 (Alternately, you can use the [nuget.org publishing workflow](../create-packages/publish-a-package#publish-through-nuget-org.md).

-> [!NOTE]
+> [!Note]
-	The packages you publish to <a href="https://www.nuget.org/">nuget.org</a> will be publicly visible to other developers.
-To host packages privately, see <a href="../hosting-packages/overview">Hosting packages</a>.
+> The packages you publish to nuget.org will be publicly visible to other developers.
+To host packages privately, see [Hosting packages](../hosting-packages/overview).

 1. Create a free account on [nuget.org](https://www.nuget.org/users/account/LogOn?returnUrl=%2F), or log in if you already have one.
 When creating a new account, you'll receive a confirmation email.
 You must confirm the account before you can upload a package.